 Document requirements for Relay Business Checking differ depending on the type of business entity you run.
 Click on the tabs below to see the requirements per business type.

-You can then make an initial deposit via ACH or wire transfer.
+You can make an initial deposit via automated clearing house (ACH) or wire transfer.
 Once an account has been funded, you can add money through mobile check deposits.

 Relay Business Checking Features